Current portfolio

 Ionisos supports public health by providing sterilisation of medical devices, ensuring that single use products are safe for medical use.
 Ionisos was one of the first two companies in the 3i Infrastructure portfolio to set an SBT (science-based emissions reduction target) through the Science Based Targets initiative (SBTi).
 This was achieved via the SME pathway which requires a 42% reduction in Scope 1 and 2 emissions to 2030 from a 2021 baseline, and a requirement to measure and reduce Scope 3 emissions.
 Ionisos plans to achieve this by improving electricity sourcing (e.g. from renewables), and reducing natural gas consumption on EO sites.

-• Joulz New
+• Joulz logo

 Joulz